 Mr. Noyes is a past Region 21 Jazz Chair.
 He is currently a member of Texas Bandmaster’s Association and Texas Music Educator’s Association.

 He is married to his lovely wife, Tricia, and they have two sons, Forrest and Ian.

-Joon Choe is in his 3rd year as an Assistant/Percussion Director at Aubrey High School and as a Texas Music Educator.
-He directly works with the Drumline, Percussion 6th-12th grade, and 6th grade General Music.
+Joon Choe is in his 4th year as an Assistant/Percussion Director at Aubrey High School and as a Texas Music Educator.
+He directly works with the drumline and all 6th-12th grade percussion students.
 He also assists with the Marching Band, and both the Symphonic and Concert Bands at the middle school and high school.

 Prior to becoming a full time percussion director at Aubrey High School, Mr. Choe has spent many summers as a drum technician and a private lesson instructor in: Plano ISD, C-FB ISD, Azle ISD, and Frisco ISD.

 Mr. Choe received his bachelor’s degree in music education from the University of North Texas.
 While at UNT, Mr. Choe was a member of the Green Brigade drumline and marching band, the UNT Concert Band, Gamelan Ensemble, and the 2 O’Clock Steel Band as a low can Section Leader.

 Mr. Choe is currently a member of the Texas Music Educators Association, Texas Bandmasters Association, and the Percussive Arts Society.